fedhere/PUI2018_fb55/HW3_fb55/README.md

 pd.read_csv(os.getenv("PUIDATA") + <filename>)
 ```

+### Follow the notebook HW2_example BUT YOU MUST USE A DIFFERENT DATASET

 1. Work in the [ADRF](http://cusp.adrf.cloud/).
 Fire off a Jupyter notebook with Jupyter Hub or Jupyter Lab  for Mac and Linux
 and switch to the Kernel PUI2016_Python2 or PUI2016_Python3 from the Jupyter dropdown menu under Kernels -> Change Kernel.